 If you don’t like the choir, or you’re starting to realize the “other side” is part of the same struggling middle class, you’d probably like to keep reading.
 I wrote this book for you.

-Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, under sleep, buy unhealthy food, watch climate change, overpay for questionable education, get confused by their health insurance, endure customer abuse, work unpaid overtime, get micro-managed by ever more managers, and hope their job (which they likely hate) isn’t downsized or outsourced.
+Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a huge mortgage, waste hours in traffic, pay increasing energy bills, sleep less than they’re supposed to, buy unhealthy food, watch climate change, overpay for questionable education, get confused by their health insurance, endure customer abuse, work unpaid overtime, get micro-managed by an increasing number of managers, and hope their job (which they likely hate) isn’t downsized or outsourced.

-Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper based tax forms, mass produced unhealthy food, movies remakes and sequels, occasional doctor checkups, television for entertainment, an insatiable education industry, and everything else in suburban America and Canada, stays the same.
+Under blue or red rules, the struggling middle class lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, centralized power stations, paper-based tax forms, mass-produced unhealthy food, movie remakes and sequels, occasional doctor check-ups, television for entertainment, an insatiable education industry, and everything else in suburban America and Canada stays the same.

-The rules, no matter what color, don’t control us.
+The rules, no matter the color, don’t control us.
 The tools determine our way of life.
 And nothing changes between red and blue, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.

 It’s not our politicians’ fault.
 The philosophies they follow were created when our toolboxes were nearly empty.
 Their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, and Karl Marx never had running water, listened to music, read an eBook, made a phone call, opened a fridge, took penicillin, knew about electricity, started a motor, learned about evolution, or typed on a keyboard.